Dezmon Briscoe: Cincinnati Bengals

-Briscoe was drafted by the Cincinnati Bengals in the sixth round with the 191st overall pick in the 2010 NFL draft.
+Briscoe was selected by the Cincinnati Bengals in the sixth round with the 191st overall pick in the 2010 NFL draft.
 He signed a four-year deal with the team on June 25, 2010.
 Briscoe was then waived on September 4 during final cuts.

 Tampa Bay Buccaneers

 On September 5, 2010, Briscoe signed with the Tampa Bay Buccaneers.
 On November 30, 2010, he was promoted to the active roster from the practice squad.
 He made his first career touchdown reception in Week 17 of the 2010 season against the New Orleans Saints.

 Briscoe played all 16 games, starting two of them, in the 2011 season and recorded 35 receptions for 387 yards and six touchdowns.

 He was released on waivers July 26, 2012.

 Washington Redskins

 Briscoe was claimed off waivers on July 27, 2012 by the Washington Redskins.
 On August 31, 2013, the Redskins waived/injured him after he suffered a left shoulder injury in the last 2013 preseason game against the Tampa Bay Buccaneers, Two days later he was placed on the team's injured reserve list.